PrintM3D/Quad-Fusion-Docs/electrical-guides/extruder-assembly-wiring.md

 ---
-description: A guide about the wiring of the Promega 3D printer on the extruder side.
+description: A guide about the wiring of the Crane 3D printer on the extruder side.
 ---

 # Extruder Assembly Wiring